 The final option lets you ignore certain certificates and monitor all others.
 As with the option before this one, enter each unique string on a new line.

 This tutorial taught you how to configure the settings for FrameFlow's Microsoft Azure Certificate Event Monitor.
 To view more documentation about this event monitor, check out its Technical Resources guide.
-Keep an eye on the Features page and our new Use Cases section for more informative articles on FrameFlow event monitors.
+Keep an eye on the Features page for more informative articles on FrameFlow event monitors.